Robert Pinn: Personal life

 Pinn married Emily J. Manzilla of Mahoning County in 1867.
 They had a daughter, Grace R. (died 1938).
 His wife died in 1890.
 He owned eighty acres in Tuscarawas Township and had a home at 96 Akron Street in Massillon.
 He could speak German fluently.

 Pinn died in 1911, at age 67, and was buried in Massillon City Cemetery in Massillon.

 Legacy

 In 1973, the Ohio National Guard named its new armory in Stow, Ohio, in his honor.
 It was the first armory in Ohio named after a black soldier.

 In 1998, the shooting facility at the University of Akron was renamed the Robert A. Pinn Shooting Range in his honor.
 The range, used by the university's ROTC component and NCAA rifle team, is one of the premier shooting facilities in the state of Ohio.

+He is one of three namesakes of Fort A.P.
+Hill, an Army installation in Bowling Green, Virginia, alongside Lieutenant Colonel Edward Hill and Private Bruce Anderson, having originally named after Confederate lieutenant general A. P. Hill and later renamed after Mary Edwards Walker.